-I interviewed Donald Nally in 2010, when Lyric Fest collaborated with The Crossing Choir in the Biography in Music series.
-This program marked the 100th Anniversary of Samuel Barber (1910-1981), one of the 20th century’s most renowned and beloved composers.
+I interviewed Donald Nally in 2010, when my client Lyric Fest collaborated with The Crossing Choir in the Biography in Music series.
+This program marked the 100th Anniversary of Samuel Barber (1910-1981), one of the 20th century's most renowned and beloved composers.
 In the concert, Barber’s biography was featured alongside his songs, including several previously unpublished, opera excerpts, and choral works performed by The Crossing, with Nally conducting and Laura Ward at the piano.

 IH: What is the story and the inspiration behind The Crossing?
 How was this group created?